danbz/aesthetic-programming/source/bibliography.md

 - Fry, Ben, and Casey Reas.
 “Processing.” <https://processing.org./>.
 - Fukuyama, Francis. *The End of History and the Last Man*.
 New York, NY: Free Press, 1992.
 - Fuller, Matthew. *How to be a Geek: Essays on the Culture of Software*.
 Cambridge: Polity Press, 2017.
 - ——— ed.. *Software Studies: A Lexicon*.
-Cambridge, MA: MIT Press, 2008.
+Cambridge, MA: The MIT Press, 2008.
 - Fuller, Matthew, and Andrew Goffey.
 “The Obscure Objects of Object Orientation.”
 In Matthew Fuller, *How to be a Geek: Essays on the Culture of Software*.
 Cambridge, UK: Polity, 2017.
 - Fuller, Matthew, Andrew Goffey, Adrian Mackenzie, Richard Mills and Stuart Sharples, "Big Diff, Granularity, Incoherence, and Production in the Github Software Repository."
 In Matthew Fuller, *How To Be a Geek: Essays on the Culture of Software*.
 Cambridge: Polity Press, 2017.
 - Gaboury, Jacob.
 “A Queer History of Computing: Part Three.” *Rhizome*.
 Last updated April 9, 2013. <https://rhizome.org/editorial/2013/apr/9/queer-history-computing-part-three/>.
 - Galanter, Philip.
 “What is Generative Art?
 Complexity theory as a context for art theory.”
 Presented at the GA2003-6th Generative Art Conference.
 Milan.
 January 2003. <https://www.researchgate.net/publication/318494160_What_is_generative_art_Complexity_theory_as_a_context_for_art_theory>.
 - Gauthier, David, Audrey Samson, Eric Snodgrass, Winnie Soon, and Magda Tyżlik-Carver.
 “Executing.”
 In *Uncertain Archives*.
 Edited by Nanna Thylstrup, Daniela Agostinho, Annie Ring, Catherine D’Ignazio and Kristin Veel.
-Cambridge, MA: MIT Press, 2020.
+Cambridge, MA: The MIT Press, 2020.
 - Gerlitz, Carolin, and Anne Helmond.
 “The Like Economy: Social Buttons and the Data-Intensive Web.” *New Media & Society* 15.
 (December 2013): 1348–65.
 - “Get Started.” p5.js, Processing Foundation. <https://p5js.org/get-started/>.
 - Gibbons, Jeremy, and Oege de Moor. *The Fun of Programming*, London, UK: Palgrave Macmillan, 2003.
 - “GitLab Markdown.”
 GitLab Docs. <https://docs.gitlab.com/ee/user/markdown.html>.
 - Goffey, Andrew.
 “Algorithm.”
 In *Software Studies*.
 Edited by Matthew Fuller, 15–20.
-Cambridge, MA: MIT Press, 2008.
+Cambridge, MA: The MIT Press, 2008.
 - Goodfellow, Ian J., Jean Pouget-Abadie, Mehadi Mirza, Bing Xu, David Warde-Farley, Sherjil Ozair, Aaron Courville and Yoshua Bengio.
 “Generative Adversarial Networks.”
 Presented at the NIPS'14: 27th International Conference on Neural Information Processing Systems, 2014.
 - Goriunova, Olga, and Alexei Shulgin. *read_me: Software Art & Cultures*, Aarhus, Denmark: Aarhus Universitetsforlag, 2004
 - Goriunova, Olga, ed. *Fun and Software: Exploring Pleasure, Paradox and Pain in Computing*.
 New York, NY.
 London, UK: Bloomsbury, 2014.